Getting Closer to EES at This Hungarian Land Border

 The Hungarian Police (shortly ORFK) is the national civil law enforcement agency of Hungary and is governed by the Interior Ministry.
 All border control points in Hungary are managed by the Police.
 Their official motto is “We serve and protect”.

-EES stands for European Entry/Exit System – a new regulation that urges EU borders to become fully biometric.
+EES stands for European Entry/Exit System – a new regulation that urges EU borders to become even more secured via fully biometric border control.
 If you follow our blog, you may remember the article we wrote back in 2019, mentioning: All of the external borders of the European Union (EU) are to become biometric by 2021, which effectively requires authorities to register travelers to the EU from third countries: a tremendous challenge, to say the least.

 Though the EES requirements have been delayed to 2022, time flies by: it is already the second half of 2020, past a worldwide crisis (and still ongoing) – and while many airports already use biometrics in their Automated Border Control process, it is still a question how the new biometric enrolment obligation will be completed at the borders, especially regarding the fingerprint acquisition.